CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 * ``XGCN.data.trim``.
 Some industrial graph datasets tend to be large-scale (e.g. Taobao's transaction record), and we might want to get a smaller one for model development and quick evaluation.
 This module help users trim graphs by dropping nodes randomly or according to nodes' degrees.

-* ``XGCN.data.split_edges``.
+* ``XGCN.data.split``.
 To evaluate a link prediction model, it is common to split a portion of edges as positive samples, which can be done by using this module.

 In this section, we'll first introduce the "dataset instance" format, which is needed to run a model.
 Next, we'll present the data processing APIs in the three modules above.